daen690-nexusdata/datamodel/README.md

 # Fentanyl Data Model LLM

 ## Problem
-All data is super messy, largely driven by excel spreadsheets.
-Prone to human error, manually intensive in manipulating the data to extract critical insight.
+Data is currently not formed into any formal data model, largely driven by variously formatted excel spreadsheets.
+Typically, structuring data into formal data models is prone to human error, tedious, and time-consuming in manipulating the data to extract critical insights.

 ## Objective
 To organize the data through formalized data models and load that data into some system that will enable future users to engage the data.
 Institutionalize the data.